 - Compare the replacement SAM with the old SAM, be sure that the number of fuses and relays are the same.
 Also, make sure that all the fuses and relays have the same amperage rating.

-- Lower the SAM to its original position.
+- Lower the SAM module to its original position.

 - Reconnect the fuse.